Yasir-Tariq/API_Gateway_Dynamodb_Lambda_Terraform/README.md

 Provisioning API Gateway along with DynamoDB and Lambda function using Terraform

-# Cloudformation-Stacks
-    This project sets up an API Gateway with basic HTTP methods i.e, GET,POST,DELETE,PATCH etc along with a DynamoDB table       for database operations.
-Moreover, Lambda functions are also created for providing the backend to perform database           operations

 ## Files
     This Repository consists of four modules along with their necessary files(main.tf,vars.tf,outputs.tf).
       1.API_Gateway